 "Is it?"
 The rurouni's face lightened.
 "Right against the wall?"

-A rock smashed through the age-fragile bamboo curtain covering the door, sending pieces and splinters everywhere.
+A rock smashed through the aged bamboo curtain covering the door, sending pieces and splinters everywhere.
 The boy jumped, but his father didn't even look at it, nor did he respond to the following shouts from outside.

-They were coming in, they threatened.
-They announced.
+They were coming in, they announced.

 The rurouni unsheathed his sword.
 Turning the blade over to work with the sharp side, he walked to the wall and thrust the blade through the old, rotted wood.